mongodb/docs/source/includes/parameters-map-reduce.rst

 - ``db``:

-  Optional.The name of the database that you want the map-reduce operation to write its output.
+  Optional.
+The name of the database that you want the map-reduce operation to write its output.
 By default this will be the same database as the input collection.